-Molasses crinkle cookies are a favorite Christmas cookie recipe.
-These crinkle cookies have the taste of gingerbread, but they’re soft and chewy.
-The sugary top is irresistible!
+Molasses crinkle cookies are a favorite Christmas cookie recipe for good reason.
+These crinkle cookies have the taste of gingerbread with less hassle.
+They’re soft and chewy and the sugary top is absolutely irresistible!

 I’ve been thinking about the whole holiday cookie decorating thing lately, and I have a public service announcement to make in that regard: